abdonmorales/abdonmorales/README.md

 😁 My name is Abdon Morales, I am CS HS student from IDEA Montopolis and work here in Austin Texas, I am 16 years old, and running my own startup company called Morales Research Corp.

-👉 I'm currently working on my own Linux distrobutions which are based on Red Hat Enterprise Linux.
+👉 I'm currently working on my own Linux distrobutions which are based on Red Hat Enterprise Linux, and I am also working on my fork of Audacity (link is located at the bottom).
 [Sun/OS Linux and Mainframe/OS Enterprise Linux](https://gitlab.com/morales-research-corporation)

 🏃 I'm currently learning Python, JavaScript, Dart, Flutter, GoLang, Rust, and C (In progress).